Large-scale JPEG steganalysis using hybrid deep-learning framework: Our proposed JPEG steganalytic framework

-Based on the theoretical analysis in Sect.~\ref{sec:2.2}, we propose a hybrid deep-learning framework whose conceptual architecture is illustrated in Fig.~\ref{fig:1}.
-The proposed framework is composed of two stages.
-The first stage corresponds to the convolution phase and the Q\&T phase of rich models.
-More specifically, this stage of our framework incorporated the first two phases of DCTR~\cite{holub_tifs_2014}.
+Our proposed generic framework is composed of two stages.
+The first stage takes decompressed~(non-rounded and non-truncated) JPEG images as input, and corresponds to the convolution phase and the Q\&T phase of rich models.
+The proposed generic framework can be implemented in different way.
+The conceptual architecture of one implementation with twenty-five $5 \times 5$ DCT basis patterns and three Q\&T combinations is illustrated in Fig.~\ref{fig:1}.
+In this implementation, the first stage incorporated the first two phases of DCTR~\cite{holub_tifs_2014}.
 All model parameters in this stage are hand-crafted and gradient-descent-based learning is disabled.
 What makes this stage different from DCTR is that DCTR uses sixty-four $8 \times 8$ DCT basis patterns and only one Q\&T combination, while our proposed approach contains twenty-five $5 \times 5$ DCT basis patterns which are defined as $\textrm{\textbf{B}}^{(k,l)}=(B_{mn}^{(k,l)}), 0 \le k,l \le 5, 0 \le m,n \le 5$:

 and three Q\&T combinations, namely $(T=4, Q=1)$, $(T=4, Q=2)$ and $(T=4, Q=4)$.
 Given an input image, the convolution phase outputs twenty-five residual maps.
 The residual maps pass through the Q\&T phase.
 Three different groups of quantized and truncated residual maps are generated.
 They constitute the input of the second stage.
-The motivation behind the design of the first stage is that we agree with the concepts in rich models~\cite{fridrich_tifs_2012}: model diversity is crucial to the performance of steganalytic detectors.
+The intention behind the design of the first stage of our proposed framework is that we would like to utilize the domain knowledge behind rich models, especially the specific kernel matrices in the convolutional phase and the Q\&T phase.
+We agree with the concepts in rich models~\cite{fridrich_tifs_2012}: model diversity is crucial to the performance of steganalytic detectors.
 The model diversity of our proposed framework is represented in twenty-five DCT basis patterns in the hand-crafted convolutional layer and the three Q\&T combinations that followed.
 There are total $25 \times 3=75$ sub-models in our proposed framework.